How to secure IoT devices in business

 As noted earlier, IoT products often ship with default passwords.
 These passwords are easy to guess but may not be changed when companies install devices, creating a simple entry point for attackers.

 Make strong passwords to protect IoT devices.
-Every device should have a unique password, and this password should change regularly.
+Every device should have a unique password, which should change regularly.
 An enterprise-wide password manager can help automate updates and avoid human error.

 Some devices, such as physical locks or cameras, also support multi-factor authentication (MFA).
 MFA adds another layer of access control above simple passwords.